docs

 3. How to create a view to compose the response’s content.

-For the “Hello” task, you will create a EchoController class with say method that reads a message parameter from the request and displays that message back to the user.
+For the “Hello” task, you will create a handler class that reads a message parameter from the request and displays that message back to the user.
 If the request doesn’t provide a message parameter, the action will display the default “Hello” message.

 <?php